Are you eligible for equity release?

 People who are at or approaching retirement who want to supplement their income, might consider it.
 But are you eligible for equity release?

-The eligibility criteria for equity release can vary depending on the provider and the specific product, which an advisor can take you through in more detail.
+The criteria for equity release can vary depending on the provider and the specific product, which an adviser can take you through in more detail.

 Firstly, you must own the home you wish to release equity from, and it must be worth at least £70,000.

-The property must also be your main residence and be based in the UK.
+The property must also be your main residence and based in the UK.

 Not all property types qualify, but generally it must be in a good state of repair and be of standard construction.